tomheno/docs/source/docs/forms.md

     ->default($default) // Sets the default value for this field.
     ->disabled($disabled = false) // Make the field read-only.
     ->extraAttributes($attributes = []) // A key-value array of extra HTML attributes to pass to the field.
+    ->helpMessage($message) // Sets an optional message below the field.
+It supports Markdown.
+    ->hint($hint) // Sets an optional short message adjacent to the label.
+It supports Markdown.
     ->id($id) // Set the HTML ID of the field, which is otherwise automatically generated based on its name.
-    ->label($label) // Set custom label text for with the field, which is otherwise automatically generated based on its name.
+    ->label($label); // Set custom label text for with the field, which is otherwise automatically generated based on its name.
 It supports localization strings.
-    ->hint($hint) // Sets an optional short message adjacent to the label (supports markdown) ->helpMessage($helpText);  // Sets an optional message below the field (supports markdown)
 ```

 ### Checkbox {#fields-checkbox}